 I don’t know about you, but I need that reminder every single day.

-And it goes without saying that gratitude also works wonders for leadership in marriage and parenting.
+And it goes without saying that gratitude also works wonders in marriage and parenting.

 Turn information into action: